baumrock/RockFinder3/README.md

 ![img](https://i.imgur.com/iRnrfPJ.png)

-### Example
+### Example: Group by date

-As an example we will create a list of the count of cats and dogs related to their page-creation day:
+As an example we will create a list of the count of cats and dogs related to their page-creation day.
+We start with a simple list of all ids of cats and dogs:

 ```php
 $rf = $rockfinder->find("template=cat|dog");